There is no such thing as a 13th month, so what’s all this about getting paid for a month that doesn’t exist?

 1. Is 13th month pay the same as a Christmas bonus?

 13th month pay is often described as being much like your average Christmas or end-of-the-year bonus.
 In reality, however, it is a completely separate monetary benefit.
-Some workers in the Philippines get both 13th month pay and a bonus from their employers.
+Some people in the Philippines get both 13th month pay and a Christmas bonus from their employers.

 2. How is the 13th month pay computed?

 The 13th month pay is literally an additional month’s salary that is paid out to employees during the month of December.
 In effect, the employee’s salary is doubled for that month.
 Employees who have been with a company for less than a year, however, receive an amount that is directly proportional to the number of days that they have worked for that company in the past year.
 The formula for computing the 13th month pay is: